 Check out this article too: 10 tips to prevent vomiting

-What are some precautions before using acupressure treatment?Before you start an acupressure treatment, keep in mind some of the following tips:
+What are some precautions before using acupressure treatment?keep in mind some of the following tips

 - Don’t apply this treatment on points located around the abdomen if you are pregnant.